day8/de-dupe/README.md

 # The Problem

-Clojure Data Structures use structural sharing to create an efficient in-memory representation, but these same structures can be a problem to serialize/deserialize.
+Persistent Data Structures use structural sharing to create an efficient in-memory representation, but these same structures can be a problem to serialize/deserialize.

 **First**, the shared parts are duplicated in the serialised output which can lead to a large and inefficient representation.